Never get separated from your primal urges.

 Gerry Roach moved to Boulder Colorado as a lad in 1954, and

 started climbing rocks and mountains shortly thereafter.
-Over five decades
+Over six decades

 later, he continues pursuing his mountaineering passion with all the energy he can muster.